rocketmlhq/rmldnn/README.md

 # Applications

-Please take a look a the [tutorials](https://github.com/rocketmlhq/rmldnn/tree/main/tutorials) available in this repo for examples of how to use rmldnn to tackle real-world deep-learning problems in the areas of:
+Please take a look at the [tutorials](https://github.com/rocketmlhq/rmldnn/tree/main/tutorials) available in this repo for examples of how to use rmldnn to tackle real-world deep-learning problems in the areas of: